 It is the ...

-The lamdboid suture delineates the junction between the posterior borders of the right and left parietal bones and the superior border of the occipital bone, and it descends laterally across the cranial vault.
+The lamdboid suture is the junction between the superior border of the occipital bone and the posterior borders of the right and left parietal bones.

 Large vestibular aqueduct syndrome (LVAS) refers to the presence of congenital sensorineural hearing loss with an enlarged vestibular aqueduct.
 It is thought to be one of the most common congenital causes of sensorineural hearing loss (SNHL).